SUNCOAST PCA DRIVERS’ EDUCATION EVENT OPERATING GUIDELINES

 We will check the steering wheel, pedals and shifter for excessive play and proper return.
 The brake pedal must not have excessive throw and the throttle return spring must be “snappy.”
 Seat belts and mirrors will be checked for proper operation.

 We will check the engine compartment for loose components and fluid leaks.
 The battery must be securely fastened down with factory mounting straps or bolts.
 It is your responsibility to be sure all fluid levels (oil, water, brake, power steering) are correct.
-We will check your helmet to ensure that it is rated SNELL SA2010 or SNELL SA2015 rated helmet with straps, your helmet may be either full-face or open-face.
-The club does not have loaner helmets, if you do not have one there are options on Clubregistration.net to rent helmets.
+We will check your helmet to ensure that it is rated SNELL SA2010 (good only through the end of 2021), SNELL SA2015 or SNELL SA2020 rated helmet with straps, your helmet may be either full-face or open-face.
+The club does not have loaner helmets.
 Your car will be given a general “once over” looking for evidence of poor maintenance or questionable condition.
 Any possible safety hazard will be brought to your attention.
 After passing our track inspection, a sticker will be put on your windshield.
 Cars without stickers are not allowed on the track.
 These inspections are both for your own safety and for the safety of others around you on the track.
 Do not show up with an excuse instead of a properly prepared car or a completed Tech Inspection Form – you won’t run.

 Mandatory Drivers’ Meeting